chaosmail/chaosmail.github.com/_posts/2019-02-01-getting-started-with-sql2019.md

 > You can find many more demos for SQL Server 2019 on [Bob Ward's Github repository](https://github.com/Microsoft/bobsql).

 ### Working with Spark

+To work with Spark in SQL Server 2019 BDC, we can leverage the notebook capabilities of Data Studio.
+Once we connected to the Big Data cluster, we will see options to create Spark notebooks for this instance.

 In the current version, the credentials from Spark are not yet passed to the SQL engine automatically.
 Hence we have to supply a username and password along with the local database host to build the JDBC connection string.
 Here is a simple PySpark script to connect to the SQL Server database from within Spark.